-Social Security Act)-and, at state option, families receiving Supplemental Nutrition Assistance Program (SNAP) assistance-are required to cooperate with the CSE program as a condition of receiving benefits.6 These assistance families are not charged for CSE services.
+Under federal law, families receiving cash benefits through the Temporary Assistance for Needy Families program (Title IV-A of the Social Security Act) or Medicaid coverage (Title XIX of the Social Security Act)-and, at state option, families receiving Supplemental Nutrition Assistance Program (SNAP) assistance-are required to cooperate with the CSE program as a condition of receiving benefits.7 These assistance families are not charged for CSE services.
 Collections on behalf of families receiving cash TANF benefits are used, in part, to reimburse state and federal governments for the TANF payments made to the family.
-Other families must apply for CSE services, and states must charge all non-assistance families an annual user fee that cannot exceed \$35.7 Child support collected by CSE agencies on behalf of non-TANF families goes to the family, usually through the state disbursement unit.
+Other families must apply for CSE services, and states must charge all non-assistance families an annual user fee that cannot exceed \$35.8 Child support collected by CSE agencies on behalf of non-TANF families goes to the family, usually through the state disbursement unit.

-Child support payments distributed by CSE agencies increased from \$1 billion in FY1978 to \$29.5 billion in FY2021.8 (The CSE program also distributed an additional \$3.2 billion in child support for non-Title IV-D cases.)
-Over the same period, the number of children whose paternity was established or acknowledged each year increased from 111,000 to 1.473 million.
-The program collects 21% of child support obligations for which it has responsibility if payments on past-due child support (i.e., "arrearages") are taken into account (otherwise, 67%)9 and collects payments for 67% of its caseload.
-In FY2021, total CSE expenditures (federal and state) amounted to \$5.9 billion.
-On average, in FY2021 the CSE program collected \$5.27 in child support payments for each \$1 spent on the program.
+Child support payments distributed by CSE agencies increased from \$1 billion in FY1978 to \$26.7 billion in FY2023.9 (The CSE program also distributed an additional \$2.9 billion in child support for non-Title IV-D cases.)
+Over the same period, the number of children whose paternity was established or acknowledged each year increased from 111,000 to 1.275 million.
+The program collected 18.9% of child support obligations for which it has responsibility if payments on past-due child support (i.e., "arrearages") are taken into account (otherwise, 65.0%)10 and collected payments for 60.6% of its caseload.
+In FY2023, total CSE expenditures (federal and state) amounted to \$6.4 billion.
+On average, in FY2023 the CSE program collected \$4.37 in child support payments for each \$1 spent on the program.

-Table 1, below, provides FY2021 data on the CSE program, including total collections and expenditures, caseload numbers, and the number of paternities and child support orders established.
+Table 1, below, provides FY2023 data on the CSE program, including total collections and expenditures, caseload numbers, and the number of paternities and child support orders established.
 The balance of this report describes each of the major program elements of the CSE program.
 It also includes a discussion of CSE Access and Visitation Grants, issues related to parenting time agreements, and the Responsible Fatherhood Program (administered elsewhere within HHS).